norskeld/sigma/docs/content/combinators/when.md

 ---
 title: 'when'
 kind: 'primitive'
-description: "when combinator allows to create chained, context-aware parsers, that may depend on the output of the context parser."
+description: 'when combinator allows to create chained, context-aware parsers, that may depend on the output of the context parser.'
 ---

 # {{ $frontmatter.title }} <Primitive />